Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum: Discussion and conclusion

 \section{Discussion and conclusion}

-The understanding of social interactions, polarisation of ideas, and the spread of information play an important role in society.
+The understanding of social interactions, polarisation of ideas, and the spread of information plays an important role in society.
 We used Twitter data to identify opposing sides of the Irish Abortion Referendum of 2018 debate and to observe how information spreads between these groups in our current polarised climate.
-We built a sentiment-based mentions network from the tweets concerning the debate to detect polarised communities --- communities dominated by one type of user (Yes or No supporter) --- with high balanced accuracy (90.9\%).
-We showed that we were able to do it without the need of the followership network, which requires a time-consuming gathering process, and by using this simpler approach we achieved higher accuracy than previous work~\cite{o2017integrating}.
+We built a sentiment-based mentions network from the tweets concerning the debate to detect polarised communities --- communities dominated by one type of user (Yes or No supporter) --- with high balanced accuracy ($90.9\%$).
+We showed that we were able to do it without the need for the followership network, which requires a time-consuming gathering process, and by using this simpler approach we achieved higher accuracy than previous work~\cite{o2017integrating}.

-These communities and over 31,000 retweets formed the basis for our analysis of information diffusion, which showed that information tends to spread heavily inside the same ideological community and less frequently between communities.
-This means that users tend to communicate mainly with those who they share an ideology and less with people that have opposite opinions around the abortion debate in Ireland.
+These communities and over $31\,000$ retweets formed the basis of our analysis of information diffusion, which showed that information tends to spread heavily inside the same ideological community and less frequently between communities.
+This means that users tend to communicate mainly with those with whom they share an ideology and less with people that have opposite opinions regarding the abortion debate in Ireland.
 This provides a valuable methodology for extracting and studying information diffusion on large networks by isolating ideologically polarised groups and exploring the propagation of information within and between these groups.
 Once again, we did not make use of the followership network as seen in previous studies~\cite{goel2016structural, vosoughi_spread_2018, juul_comparing_2021}.
-Our results show that by using the mentions network instead of the followership network for parenting attribution, we avoid splitting the Retweet-ID cascades into many smaller cascades by not finding followership links between users.
+Our results show that by using the conversation network instead of the followership network for parenting attribution, we avoid splitting the Retweet-ID cascades into many smaller cascades by not finding followership links between users.